Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 Fun fact: Hermod could travel between worlds to deliver his messages

 Hermod is the messenger of the gods.
 Since posting stuff is his realm, he’s probably the most followed deity on Twitter.
-This son of Odin is also a pretty swell guy — when his brother Balder was murdered, he agreed to go to the underworld and talk to Hel.
+This son of Odin is also a pretty swell guy — after his brother Balder’s death, he agreed to go to the underworld and talk to the daughter of Loki, Hel.
 The idea was to convince the goddess of death to release him, but, strangely, nobody bothered to include Balder’s wife Nanna in the deal.
 Ouch.

 But off he went.
 For nine nights he rode Odin’s eight-legged horse to go see the dark queen.
 And if you remember, the strange mount, Sleipnir, and Hel are siblings (how Loki fathered wolves and horses, we’ll never know).